Zpeaxirious/Zpeaxirious/README.md

 - Discord: zpeaxirious
 - Mail: zpeaxirious@yumeverse.net

-- PS: I have autism, thrombocytopenia and social anxiety. alAnd an allergic to tomatoes and silicone.
+- PS: I have autism, thrombocytopenia and social anxiety.
+And an allergic to tomatoes and silicone.
 My body is also sensitive against salt and tonic
 -----------------------------------------------------------------